jianzhi-1/jianzhi-1.github.io/README.md

 # Personal Homepage
-This is the repository for my personal homepage from 2021-2023, built with React.
+This is the repository for my personal homepage from 2021-present, built with React.

 ![Jianzhi Wang](/public/favicon.ico)

+To redeploy, run `npm run deploy`.